 In addition to the negative impact missed child support payments have on an individual’s credit score, noncustodial parents will have an increased debt-to-income ratio.
 This will make mortgage and other loan applications significantly more difficult to acquire.

 Credit scores are influenced by multiple elements with the most impactful being your payment history.
-Once outstanding debts have been settled it is vital all debt obligations are maintained to gradually improve your credit score.
+Once outstanding debts have been settled it is vital all debt obligations are maintained.

 Alternatively, you may consult credit repair specialists like Credit Sage.
-Utilizing the experience and knowledge of credit repair specialists will ensure the necessary actions are taken to boost your credit score and overall financial health.
+Utilizing the experience and knowledge of credit repair specialists will ensure the necessary actions are taken to maximize your overall financial health.

 Consistently maintained child support payments won’t impact your credit score, only your debt to income ratio.
 Child support payments will negatively impact your credit score if payments are missed.
 If accurately reported it will remain as such for 7 years.

-Consult Credit Sage now and start building your credit score today!
+Consult Credit Sage now and start re-building your credit today!

 Speak with a live credit specialist for your free consultation, now